 The portfolio option is offered at no additional charge to the cost of maintaining your active NCARB Record; however, the NAAB does charge an EESA fee.
 If your NCARB Record has lapsed at any time, you will be charged the initial certification application fee of $1,100.
 To learn more about this opportunity, contact EducationAlternative@ncarb.org.
-The Applicant Guide is a reference document that you receive once you are confirmed eligible and receive access to the Certificate Portfolio system, be sure to review the Applicant Guide.
+Once you are confirmed eligible and receive access to the Certificate Portfolio system, be sure to review the Applicant Guide.

-Please note: Not all jurisdictions accept the education alternative.
-Use our licensing requirements tool to learn which jurisdictions will grant reciprocity through the education alternative.
+Please note: Not all jurisdictions accept our Education Alternative.
+Please use our Licensing Requirements Tool to learn which jurisdictions currently grant reciprocity through the Education Alternative.